gumob/TagExtensionManager/README.md

 ## 🔒 Privacy

-This extension is designed with privacy in mind.
-We do not collect any personal information, and all data is stored locally on your device.
-For detailed information about how we handle your data and the permissions we use, please refer to our [Privacy Policy](./PRIVACY.md).
+We respect your privacy.
+All data is stored locally on your device.
+See our [Privacy Policy](./PRIVACY.md) for details.

 ## 📝 License